-Just in time for St. Patrick’s Day, enjoy homemade Peppermint Hot Chocolate Bombs for a festive treat the whole family will love.
+Enjoy homemade Peppermint Hot Chocolate Bombs for a festive treat the whole family will love, for a fraction of the price of store-bought hot chocolate bombs.
 Once you’ve got the technique down, the flavor possibilities are endless!

 As an Amazon affiliate, I earn from qualifying purchases.